Ready for wildfire season: the steps we take and how you can prepare

 “Wildfire preparedness and outage preparedness go hand in hand,” says Ada.
 “Everything can become disconnected during a wildfire incident.
 When you’re thinking about your preparedness, you need to think much broader than an outage.
 You may be able to hunker down in your home during an outage, but that’s the best scenario—you might also be forced to evacuate during wildfire season.
 It’s important to be prepared for all possible scenarios.”

-Visit our website for more information about outage preparedness and our wildfire safety practices.
+Visit our website for answers to top questions about our wildfire safety practices.